knightjdr/gene-info/database/README.md

 ## Create database

 Use at least node v10.13.0 (yauzl module produces an error otherwise).
 Databases for each species specified in configs.js will be written to `files/databases`.
 Javascript files containing tissues in expression databases for each species will be written to `files/protein-expression.js` & `files/rna-expression.js`.
 Creating the database consumes a lot of memory so increase the limit.

 ```
 node --max-old-space-size=8192 index.js
 ```

-### Flags

-* --skip-download
-* --skip-unzip
-* --skip-min

 ## Tests